MehakKhurana17/Case-Study-2-pizza-runner/README.md

 # Case-Study-2-pizza-runner
-This case study has lots of questions broken up by area of focus including Pizza Metrics, Delivery, Customer Experience, Ingredient Optimisation, Pricing and Rating.
+This case study has lots of questions broken up by area of focus including Pizza Metrics, Delivery, Customer Experience, Ingredient Optimisation, Pricing and Rating for a pizza place.